shonfeder/shonfeder_net/md/home.md

 I study philosophy and computer programming.

-I am concerned for the wellbeing of the disadvantaged and for humanity's future.
+I am concerned for the well-being of the disadvantaged and for humanity's future.

-I am seeking ways to use what I learn from my studies in order to care for my concerns.
+I am working to apply what I learn from my studies to benefit those for whom I am concerned.

 I have been studying philosophy in and out of academia for 17 years.
 My recent studies focus on the philosophy of logic, the philosophy of mathematics, the